 In 2010-11 City ended in 8th place but did win the President's Cup, defeating four sides from the top five, and retained the League Fair Play Award as well as winning the prestigious FA National Fair Play and Respect Award, representing clubs from Tiers 1 to 4.
 The club retained the League’s Fair Play award in 2011-2 but finished 3 points off the play offs and whilst the play-offs were tantalisingly close in Darren Peacock’s first season as manager in 2013-4, failing on goal difference, the addition of ex-England player Trevor Sinclair as coach didn’t achieve the success the club so desperately craved and the managerial roundabout now sees Phil Brown, an old club stalwart, in charge and in the process of a re-building programme.

 A sign of things to come was the club’s tremendous effort in holding Chorley to a draw in the 2015-6 LFA Challenge Trophy Final at Bolton, eventually losing 3-1 on penalties and the new management team used this as a springboard for the 2016-17 season which saw further success with an Evo-Stik Division 1 North league title and automatic promotion to the Premier Division.
-In addition, the club also regained the League’s Fair Play award again after a break of two years, thus winning it for the fifth time in the last eight years.
+In addition, the club also regained the NPL's Fair Play award again after a break of two years, collecting the accolade for the fifth time in eight years.